pnnl/QASMBench/README.md

 PNNL-IPID: 31924-E, IR: PNNL-SA-153380, PNNL-SA-162867, ECCN:EAR99

 This work was supported by the DOE Office of Science National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage ([C2QA](https://www.bnl.gov/quantumcenter/)) under contract number DE-SC0012704.
-This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under
+This research used resources from the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under
 Contract DE-AC05-00OR22725.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231 using NERSC award ERCAP0022228.

 We also acknowledge support from Microsoft’s Azure Quantum for providing credits and access to the ion-trap quantum hardware used in our evaluation.